zackattack01/algorithms_notes/stanford_algos_course1/merge_sort.md

   - where problem is broken down into smaller pieces and these are called recursively

 - Better than selection sort
-  - where repeated passes identify the min remaining el and swap that O(n²)
+  - where repeated passes identify the min remaining el and swap that.
+O(n²)

 - Better than insertion sort
   - where repeated passes identify where each el belongs in the sorted array that comes before it.  also O(n²) but can be good for small or already sorted lists